 Think about this example from the perspective of a person interested in building a house.

 These days, a person building a house asks for offers from multiple construction companies.
 Let’s assume that I would ask for an offer from four construction companies, and I would then set up a meeting with each company.
-Each sales rep has about an hour for the discussion and to create a good first impression of them.
+Each sales rep has about an hour for the discussion and to create a good first impression.
 The sales rep that handles that first meeting in the best way usually is the one that is the strongest candidate for getting the contract.
 Let’s assume that one of these four construction companies would ask about our needs, doubts, goals and personality already before the meeting, gave tips on different subject matters and would prepare for the meeting carefully, based on advance information.
 The other three, on the other hand, would come chitchatting and asking about the same things face-to-face.

 I believe that the sales rep that would have figured out these things already before the meeting would leave a much better and more professional first impression with us.
 We might think that, as the sales rep handled the situation with such a professional manner and was genuinely interested in us, the building project would also go smoothly.